Feyerabend/vm/add/README.md

   corresponds to $\(\lambda x. x\)$.
 When the compiler encounters this expression, it generates a *closure*: a pair consisting of the compiled body of the lambda (in this case, `['LOAD x', 'RET']`) and an environment that will store the variable bindings.
-In this case there is no environment to store `{}`.
+In this case the environment is not yet set `{}`.

 ```python
     return [('CLOSURE', body_code, {})]